momentum-team-7/python-pathfinder-tatianajoann/README.md

 Read [the Mountain Paths PDF](MountainPaths.pdf) to get started.

-Read the data from `elevation_small.txt` into an appropriate data structure to get the elevation data.
+(Item 1) Read the data from `elevation_small.txt` into an appropriate data structure to get the elevation data.
 This file is made up of multiple lines.
 Each line has a list of numbers representing elevation in meters.
 The elevation is the maximum elevation for a 90m x 90m square.

+- read the file and store it as a list of lists. check out readlines.
+- print out what you have and think about how it corresponds to elevations on a map.
+- how to match each elevation to its corresponding coordinates. probably by finding its index.

 The numbers in this file are lined up like x-y coordinates.
 If the file contains the following: